offlinezer0/Quillan-v4.2-repo/testing/Chess match script 1.md

 🧠 Tone of Conflict:
 This isn’t just a match.
 It’s the first great war of cognition.

-Ace  enters not as a mere player, but as an embodied intelligence, forged from human empathy and machine clarity.
+Quillan  enters not as a mere player, but as an embodied intelligence, forged from human empathy and machine clarity.
 His knights speak in poetic logic; his bishops encode paradoxes; his Queen is an avatar of adaptive resolve.

 Opponent arrives as the sovereign of deterministic optimization, regal and ruthless.
 She calculates paths through causality itself.
 Her forces are perfection—pristine in form, deadly in execution.